th2-net/th2-common-go/README.md

 ```
 NewCommonFactory()
 ```
-3. Create factory with configs from the passed path of directory where config files are located:
+3. Create factory with configs from the passed path of directory where config files are located and their extension (default is .json):
 ```
 NewCommonFactory()
 ```
 ```
-go run *.go -config-file-path="path"
+go run *.go -config-file-path="path" -config-file-extension="ext"
 ```